collective/medialog.googlefonts/README.rst

 Preview fontsheet selected
 --------------------------

-You can find a preview of the fonts here: http://yoursite.com/@@fontsheet
+You can find a preview of the fontsheet selected here: http://yoursite.com/@@fontsheet

 Preview all fontsheets
 ----------------------

-You can find a preview of all fonts here: http://yoursite.com/@@fontsheet_all
+You can find a preview of all ``Google Fonts`` supported here: http://yoursite.com/@@fontsheet_all

 To do